-The verification of precipitation is difficult due to well-known problems associated with rain-gauge measurements such as wind-loss that is a common problem in Iceland.
+The verification of precipitation is difficult due to well-known problems associated with rain-gauge measurements, such as wind-loss that is a common problem in Iceland.
 Thus, as reported in previous reports most sites in Iceland show a model overestimation of precipitation.

-It is likely that forecast error statistics, of especially 2-metre temperature and 10-metre wind speed, will improve when IMO upgrades the horizontal resolution of the ECMWF model output retrieved.
+It is likely that forecast error statistics, of especially 2-metre temperature and 10-metre wind speed, will improve when IMO upgrades the horizontal resolution of the ECMWF model output applied.
+However, until ECMWF updates the glacier cover 2-metre temperature forecasts over the interior will have a large error.